bnediction/scbolt/README.md

 ## Method

-Sc-bridge (pipeline for Boolean network Reconstruction and Inference from multiple experimental Data in Gene Expression) proposes a general methodology for inferring executable models reproducing *in silico* the observed cellular dynamics from multiple conditions/experiments.
+scBridge (pipeline for Boolean network Reconstruction and Inference from multiple experimental Data in Gene Expression) proposes a general methodology for inferring executable models reproducing *in silico* the observed cellular dynamics from multiple conditions/experiments.